Doctor Cyber: Pre-Crisis

 In Crisis on Infinite Earths, Brainiac recruits a past version of Cyber and sends her and several other villains to conquer Earth-S.

 Post-Crisis

 The Post-Crisis Doctor Cyber in The Power Company #1 (February 2002); art by Tom Grummett.

 The second Doctor Cyber first appeared, chronologically, in post-Crisis continuity in The Power Company #1 (February 2002).
-She is a living computer and member of the composite cybernetic being Enginehead.
+Cyber, together with several other scientific geniuses and robotic beings (Automan, Brainstorm, Emil Hamilton, Ford, and Rosie the Riveter), was part of the composite cybernetic being Enginehead..

 In Infinite Crisis, Doctor Cyber joins Alexander Luthor Jr.'s Secret Society of Super Villains.

 DC Rebirth

 In DC Rebirth, Doctor Cyber is Adrianna Anderson, a research scientist for Empire Industries and a friend of its CEO Veronica Cale.
-After Deimos and Phobos kidnap Cale's daughter Isadore, Adrianna attempts to use the Cyberwalker suit to rescue her, but is killed when it malfunctions.
+Soon after Diana left Themyscira and returned Steve Trevor to the United States, Cale's daughter Isadore was kidnapped by the gods Deimos and Phobos.
+To reclaim her soul, the twin gods order Cale and Anderson to use the experimental Cyberwalker system to find the location of Themyscira from Wonder Woman.
+Anderson immediately volunteers to use the Cyberwalker suit out of fear of losing her only friend.
+Connected to the Cyberwalker, Anderson battles Wonder Woman, but the Cyberwalker suit malfunctions with Anderson's mind trapped inside.
+Despite Cale's efforts, Anderson dies.

-Over a year later, Cale creates an artificial construct of Adrianna who becomes Doctor Cyber.
+Over a year later, Veronica Cale creates an artificial construct of Anderson using what was left of her neural map in the Cyberwalker system.
+After learning that her physical body had died, Anderson takes the name Doctor Cyber.
+Cale recruits Doctor Cyber into helping her get her daughter back.